muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "How do you train the ML model without real data?"**
-A: "We start with synthetic data based on known attack patterns (impossible travel, credential stuffing, privilege escalation).
-Once customers deploy, we use their anonymized access logs (with consent) to retrain weekly.
-The model improves over time."
+A: "We'd start with synthetic data based on known attack patterns (impossible travel, credential stuffing, privilege escalation).
+Once customers deploy, we'd use their anonymized access logs (with consent) to retrain weekly.
+The model would improve over time."

 **Q: "What's your false positive rate?"**
-A: "After the 30-day learning period, we achieve <2% false positives.
-When we do block incorrectly, users can appeal via secondary MFA.
-We log all false positives and use them to retrain the model."
+A: "After the 30-day learning period, we'd achieve <2% false positives.
+When we do block incorrectly, users would be able to appeal via secondary MFA.
+We'd log all false positives and use them to retrain the model."

 ---